nyu-software-engineering/flask-pymongo-web-app-example/README.md

 pip3 install -r requirements.txt
 ```

+Replace `pip3` with `pip` if the `pip3` command is not found on your system.

 ### Run the app

 - define two environment variables from the command line:
   - on Mac, use the commands: `export FLASK_APP=app.py` and `export FLASK_ENV=development`.
   - on Windows, use `set FLASK_APP=app.py` and `set FLASK_ENV=development`.
 - start flask with `flask run` - this will output an address at which the app is running locally, e.g. https://127.0.0.1:5000.
 Visit that address in a web browser.
-- in some cases, the command `flask` will not be found when attempting `flask run`... you can alternatively launch it with `python3 -m flask run --host=0.0.0.0 --port=10000`.
+- in some cases, the command `flask` will not be found when attempting `flask run`... you can alternatively launch it with `python3 -m flask run --host=0.0.0.0 --port=5000` (or change to `python -m ...` if the `python3` command is not found on your system).

 Note that this will run the app only on your own computer.
 Other people will not be able to access it.
 If you want to allow others to access the app running on your local machine, try using the [flask-ngrok](https://pypi.org/project/flask-ngrok/) module.